 - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - For persons at risk of diabetes: Fasting plasma glucose tests are ordered as frequently as required by your treating physician.

-There is \$0 copayment for Medicare covered training, and services.
+There is \$0 copayment for: